coren-frankel/coren-frankel/README.md

 - GitHub Actions, Sentry, DigitalOcean

 #### ...I've been focused on:
-- ⛓️ refactoring custom eCommerce-ERP integration built with Python, Flask, SQLAlchemy, Redis, & RQ to use Shopify's GraphQL API and Service-Layer Architecture
+- ⛓️ planning new features for a custom eCommerce-ERP integration built with Python, Flask, SQLAlchemy, Redis, & RQ to use Shopify's GraphQL API and Service-Layer Architecture
-- 🧪 bolstering python codebase test suite with pytest, unittest, coverage, etc.
+- 🧪 bolstering a codebase test suite with pytest, unittest, coverage, etc.
 - ✅ configuring multiple CI pipelines with Github Actions to validate code security, lint, format, test, type, & compile/build checks
 <!-- - 🎟️ iterating on a custom Shopify app built with Remix, TypeScript, Prisma, MySQL, Polaris, & Tailwind CSS -->
 <!-- - 📱 maintaining a PWA built with React Native, Expo, Supabase, SWR, React Native Paper, & NativeWind; Soon to publish native build to app stores! -->